robertgzr/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-The InsertNodes are jumped over in order from `1 to n`.
+The InsertNodes are visited in order `1,2,3,..,n,0`.
-The 0-th node is special as it's always the last one.
+(The jump-index 0 also _has_ to belong to an `insertNode`!)
-So the order of InsertNode jump is as follows:
+So the order of InsertNode-jumps is as follows:

-1. After expansion, we will be at InsertNode 1.
+1. After expansion, the cursor is at InsertNode 1,
-2. After jumping forward, we will be at InsertNode 2.
+2. after jumping forward once at InsertNode 2,
-3. After jumping forward again, we will be at InsertNode 0.
+3. and after jumping forward again at InsertNode 0.

-If no 0-th InsertNode is found in a snippet, one is automatically inserted after all other nodes.
+If no 0-th InsertNode is found in a snippet, one is automatically inserted behind other nodes.

-The jumping-order doesn't have to follow the "textual" order of the nodes:
+The jump-order doesn't have to follow the "textual" order of the nodes:
 ```lua
 s("trigger", {
 	t({"After jumping forward once, cursor is here ->"}), i(2),